studentX/lab2/admission_controller/README.md

 > Trick or Treat?
 Provision your cluster with a dynamic admission controller
 > that rejects all Grim Reaper's deployments!

+NOTE: Skip step 1 if no GO chops!

 1. Update the code in main.go to reject all grim reaper deployments. ie check for deployment resource with a label app=Grim-Reaper.
 1. Generate certs and keys for your webhook and make sure to provide the correct